GhostAtom/langgraph-factory-workspace/implementation_task.md

         Implement the following plan:

-        # Project Plan: Add a Simple Test Endpoint
+        # Project Plan: Feature - Create a Button

 ## Overview
-The objective of this project is to add a simple test endpoint to the existing application.
-This endpoint will be used to verify the basic functionality and connectivity of the application.
-It should return a static message indicating that the application is running correctly.
+The task involves creating a new button component for the application.
+This button will be reusable across different parts of the application and should adhere to the design specifications provided by the UI/UX team.
+The button should be responsive, accessible, and customizable in terms of style and behavior.

 ## Definition of Done
 - [ ] All acceptance criteria met